Enigmatic-Smile/docs/reimbursement.md

 ### Balance

 Your credit balance is updated every time you purchase credits or spend by using Reimbursement.
 When sending a reimbursement request, the amount is immediately deducted from the balance.
-If the reimbursement goes to `failed` status, the amount is adted again to the balance.
+If the reimbursement goes to `failed` status, the amount is added again to the balance.
 Read more information on the credits balance [endpoint](https://reference.fidel.uk/reference).

 ### Credits Balance Example